victorgreatjoy/ReciptoVerse-/DEPLOYMENT.md

 ---

-Your ReciptoVerse MVP will be live in ~30 minutes! 🎉
+Your ReceiptoVerse MVP will be live in ~30 minutes! 🎉